 Sunshine Blogger, Blogger Recognition & Liebster Awards

-For the Sunshine award, thank you to Helen at Helen’s Journey, Sarah at Life With Spina Bifida, Erin at Kittyjade (who also nominated me for the Liebster Award along with Jordyn from The Chronically Unimaginable), Eliza at Journey To Life, James at James A. Best, Penny at Hope Found in M.E.
+For the Sunshine award, thank you to Helen at Helen’s Journey, Sarah at Life With Spina Bifida, Catherine at Kittyjade (who also nominated me for the Liebster Award along with Jordyn from The Chronically Unimaginable), Eliza at Journey To Life, James at James A. Best, Penny at Hope Found in M.E.
 A big thank you to the wonderful Gail at Gail Loves God for the Blogger Recognition award nomination.

 Instead of answering questions for each, I’ve picked a few questions from different awards asked by different bloggers.